EdinNapier-SE-Thu-1/SE_GROUP_Thu1/README.md

 As an Administrator I want to:

 Manage user access and roles within the application.
-ARDA
+Callum
 Maintain high levels of system security and data protection.
-CALLUM
+ARDA
 Update sensor configurations and firmware.
 JUSTIN
 Oversee data storage and implement backup strategies.
 OLIVER